dynatrace-ace/data-access-and-partitioning-codespaces/docs/B-deploy-codespace.md

 ![](./img/host-mz.png)

-> Note: A Management Zone is provided intially to simulate an "existing customer" scenario, during the lab we will learn a new mechanism for Access Control & Segmentation
+> Note: A Management Zone is provided intially to simulate an _existing customer_ scenario, during the lab we will learn new mechanism for Access Control & Segmentation

 <div class="grid cards" markdown>
 - [Time to Start the Lab :octicons-arrow-right-24:](C-introduction.md)